 The sonar is going to allow you to see and read underwater structure and depths with ease.
 In addition, fish finding/ sonar technology is going to help you locate the schools of baitfish that we just mentioned.
 If you can quickly locate the deepest waters, find baitfish and know where the structure is, your chances of catching catfish just increased dramatically.

-At Night, you can still find catfish in the deep waters.
+Catfish will still be in the deep waters at night.
 Some catfish especially blues and flatheads may remain in deeper waters all 24 hours a day or more than channel catfish do.
 However, at night, channel catfish do go near shallow water much more frequently.

 What About Winter Time?
 How Deep Will Catfish Be?